genieplus/azure-service-bus-samples/qpid-jms-eventhub-sender/README.md

 # Event Hub Sender sample for use with Qpid JMS AMQP 1.0 client

-The Qpid JMS AMQP 1.0 client is available at http://qpid.apache.org/components/qpid-jms/index.html Service Bus only supports AMQP 1.0, you you specifically want the AMQP 1.0 client.
+The Qpid JMS AMQP 1.0 client is available at http://qpid.apache.org/components/qpid-jms/index.html Service Bus only supports AMQP 1.0, so you specifically need the AMQP 1.0 client.

 ## Things to consider: